8go/nostr-commander-rs/README.md

       --show-secret-key
           Show private, secret key.
 Protect this key --whoami
-          Print the user name used by "matrix-commander-rs" (itself).
+          Print the user name used by "nostr-commander-rs".
 One can get this information also by looking at the credentials file or by using --show-metadata
   -o, --output <OUTPUT_FORMAT>
           This option decides on how the output is presented.
 Currently offered choices are: 'text', 'json', 'json-max', and 'json-spec'.
 Provide one